-From past experience, we knew that the language barrier and the big sales pitch for the extra insurance was to add to the time required to stand at the desk once it was our turn.
+From past experience, we knew that the language barrier and the big sales pitch for the extra insurance were only going to add to the time required to stand at the desk once it was our turn.

 |Our new home, a photo taken by Gina, for highlighting the house in HomeAway.|

-Suddenly, Nelo looked at our two luggage carts asking, “Is that you bags?”
+Suddenly, Nelo looked at our two luggage carts asking, “Is those your bags?”
 His question came up after we’d chatted with him when he’d asked where we were from and where we were going.

 He practically flipped when he heard we were traveling the world for possibly years to come.
 He thought it was the greatest adventure he’d ever heard.
 We giggled over his enthusiasm as tired as we were.

 |The long upstairs walkway from one end of the house to the other.|